-The data has been organized into various watershed segments, shown beginning with the upstream sampling sites in the watershed, and ending downstream, and for all years for each month.
+The data has been organized into various watershed segments, shown beginning with the upstream sampling sites in the watershed, and ending downstream.

 N.B. the numbers have been transcribed by hand in most cases; refer to the data as reported by CARO in cases of uncertainty.

 The number at the head of each table provides for quick comparison of actual values with an appropriate maximum or minimum.

 The concentration of any particular analyte in the water may be appropriate (acceptable) or not depending on the purpose assumed for that water.
 None of the limits included here refers to drinking water, since little or no water from these courses is likely to be drunk by humans without prior treatment.
 What wild animals are supposed to do as to treatment is unknown.

 The British Columbia provincial government has an excellent web site for tables of standards and discussions of what they are based on. http://www2.gov.bc.ca/gov/content/environment/air-land-water/water/water-quality/water-quality-guidelines/approved-water-quality-guidelines